wikimedia/mediawiki-extensions-EventBus/README.md

 "TYPE_NONE"`.

 ### EventBusStreamNamesMap config

-HookHandlers/MediaWiki/PageChangeHooks.php adds a config `EventBusStreamNamesMap` that maps from internal logical names of streams to the actual stream name that will be produced.
-This allows developers to vary the stream name used for e.g. 'mediawiki.page_change' in testing and staging environments.
+`StreamNameMapper` adds a config `EventBusStreamNamesMap` that maps from the default names of streams to the actual stream name that will be produced.
+This allows wikis with special considerations, such as access restricted wikis in the same cluster as public wikis, to produce their events to a separate stream such that the public streams will not leak private details.
+This additionally allows developers to vary the stream name used for e.g.
+'mediawiki.page_change.v1' in testing and staging environments.
 Perhaps you want to produce page change events to a release candidate stream before promoting it to 'production'.
-Instead of having 'mediawiki.page_change.v1' hardcoded into the hook handler, the stream name to produce will be looked up in config from `EventBusStreamNamesMap['mediawiki_page_change']`, defaulting to 'mediawiki.page_change.v1'.
+The mapper will translate 'mediawiki.page_change.v1', hardcoded in the hook handler, to the stream name to produce.
+It will be looked up in config from `EventBusStreamNamesMap['mediawiki.page_change.v1']`, and default to the provided name.

-Any HookHandlers that produce events should support configuring the stream name that they produce to using `EventBusStreamNamesMap` in this way.
+Any HookHandlers that produce events should inject the 'EventBus.StreamNameMapper' service from the service container and use it to support configuring the stream name that they produce to.

-TODO: The logic to look up the stream name to produce should be DRYed into its own location the next time we add a new HookHandler here.

 ## EventBus HookHandlers and generated events